johnsonjh/duma/README.md

 re-write the offending code to make byte references or not make odd-sized allocations, or to set `DUMA_ALIGNMENT` to the word size.

-Another example of software incompatible with `DUMA_ALIGNMENT` set less than the system _word-size_ is the `strcmp()` function and other string functions on _SunOS_ (and probably _Solaris_), which make _word-sized_ accesses to character strings, and may attempt to access up to three bytes **_beyond_** the end of a string.
+Another example of software incompatible with `DUMA_ALIGNMENT` set less than the system _word-size_ is the `strcmp()` function and other string functions on _SunOS_ 4, which make _word-sized_ accesses to character strings, and may attempt to access up to three bytes **_beyond_** the end of a string.
 These result in a segmentation fault (`SIGSEGV`).
 The only way around this is to use versions of the string functions that perform _byte references_ instead of _word references_.

 ---

 ### Catching the Erroneous Line

-To get the line in you sources where an error occurs:
+Using **DUMA** - and one of the following strategies - you can determine the offending line(s) of your source code responsible for causing an error.

 #### Live (debugger control)